munezerobagira/moviesapi/README.md

 Just an API that which lets users set their top 100 movies list.

+Feature

-- user can create list
+- user can create account
-- user can signup
 - user can login
 - user can search movies
+- user can fetch all the movies
+- loggedIn user can create list
+- loggedIn user can delete his lists
-- user can update the movies on list
+- loggedIn user can update the movies on his/her list
 - user can delete the list
-  Want to try that out, look to this swagger documentation
+- user can delete his account
+- user can update his information